lemlac/mulem/docs/reference.md

                            -- All choices were exhausted, so no `| _:` is necessary.
 ```

-The first case can also be put on the next like this:
+The first case can also be put on the next like this, making it easy to line up all the patterns:

 ```
 match choice then